-Under California state law, if the driver of a vehicle becomes involved in an accident with another car, pedestrian, or bicyclist, and if it can be shown that the driver was criminally negligent, then they would be charged with vehicular manslaughter.
+Under California state law, Penal Code 192(c), if the driver of a vehicle becomes involved in an accident with another car, pedestrian, or bicyclist, and if it can be shown that the driver was criminally negligent, then they would be charged with vehicular manslaughter.

 If, on the other hand, someone is operating their vehicle in a grossly negligent manner and someone ends up dying because of that, then they are going to be charged with felony vehicular manslaughter.
 There is a huge difference between those charges because the punishments are much greater for felony vehicular manslaughter.

 A lot of these determinations are difficult because someone has died and causation is always an issue.
 For example, if someone hit another person in oncoming traffic, but the person who was killed was doing something negligent such as not paying attention to the road, then why should the surviving party be held responsible?

-What Type Of Driving Typically Results In Vehicular Manslaughter Charges In LA County?
+Type Of Driving for Vehicular Manslaughter Charges

 Oftentimes, a jury must be empaneled in order to decide whether or not a particular act should be defined as grossly negligent.
-The jurors would listen to the evidence on both sides, determine what exactly gross negligence is, and decide whether to charge the defendant with vehicular manslaughter, involuntary manslaughter, simple negligence, or nothing at all.
+The jurors would listen to the evidence on both sides, determine what exactly gross negligence is, and decide whether to charge the defendant with vehicular manslaughter, involuntary manslaughter, ordinary negligence, or nothing at all.

 The bottom line is this: if a person is racing through the San Fernando Valley and someone dies as a result of that, they are going to be charged with vehicular manslaughter.
 Driving recklessly or behaving in a way that surpasses a normal level of negligence will also result in a vehicular manslaughter charge.

 In a typical civil case where there is contributory negligence, meaning that one party shares some responsibility, a percentage of the fault will be apportioned to each party.
 For example, one party may be apportioned 70 percent of the fault, while the other party is apportioned 30 percent.

-In the San Fernando Valley or LA county, sometimes an act of vehicular manslaughter will have multiple causes.
+In the San Fernando Valley, sometimes an act of vehicular manslaughter will have multiple causes.
 When there are multiple causes, it will have to be determined which was a substantial factor in the death of the party, and whoever caused a substantial factor is going to be held responsible.

 As far as determining who is a substantial factor, there is case law on that and jury instructions that are given, but ultimately it will have to be asked whether, if not for someone’s action, the person’s death could have been avoided.